Photography and Me

 Graduated Filters | Enhance your Pictures with Colour

 You never know when you need to add a bit of colour to your photos.
 I often shoot in polluted grey cities and the blue filter is so helpful for bringing out that little bit of blue left in the sky.
-The orange and red filters create the most beautiful sunset and sunrise shots and the grey filter helps to reduce light and balance out any exposure problems.
+The orange and red filters create the most beautiful sunset and sunrise shots.
+Whereas the grey filter helps to reduce light and balance out any exposure problems.

 I highly recommend the Bombgogo lens kit.
 It takes your camera phone photography to a new level, it’s fun and easy to use, and suits professional and amateur photographers alike.